eraybasar/pesdk-docs/_guides/ios/v8/introduction/configuration.md

 unless you set another `backgroundColor` in the specific tool configuration.
 The following image annotates the most common configuration members.
-Please note that the background color of the toolbar, which sits at the bottom, is set through a property of the `toolbarController`.
+Please note that the background color of the toolbar, which sits at the bottom, is set through a property of the `PhotoEditViewController`.

 ![Common members]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/commonMembers.jpg)